toolleeo/cli-apps/README.md

 * [sitecopy](http://www.manyfish.co.uk/sitecopy/) - Synchronizes a local copy of a website with a remote copy on a server; does not use SSH/`scp` but FTP for file copy; useful when the remote server does not support secure copy.
 * [stftp](http://stftp.sourceforge.net/) - (simple terminal FTP) aims to be a "easy-to-use and unbloated client for the UNIX (and UNIX-like) console".
 * [Woof](http://www.home.unix-ag.org/simon/woof.html) - (Web Offer One File) sets up an HTTP webserver to serve files from a given local directory; all the users connected to the network can see and download the files.
+* [xh](https://github.com/ducaale/xh) - xh is a friendly and fast tool for sending HTTP requests.
+It reimplements as much as possible of HTTPie's excellent design.
 * [youtube-dl](http://rg3.github.io/youtube-dl/) - Downloads videos from [YouTube](https://www.youtube.com/) and some other sites; useful for automated bulk downloads.
 * [youtube-viewer](https://github.com/trizen/youtube-viewer) - Lightweight application that searches and streams videos from YouTube.
 * [yt-splitter](https://github.com/redsolver/yt-splitter) - Downloads and splits audio tracks from a YouTube video according to the chapters/tracks.
 Useful for compilations or full album uploads.
+* [ytfzf](https://github.com/pystardust/ytfzf) - A POSIX script that helps you find Youtube videos (without API) and opens/downloads them using mpv/youtube-dl
 * [ytmdl](https://github.com/deepjyoti30/ytmdl) - Get songs from Youtube in mp3 format.

 ## <a name="editors"></a>Editors